sangchunahn/Small-Learning-Projects/JavaScript/weird-parts-javascript/notes2.md

 - Global means 'not inside a function'
 - in Javascript when you craete a variable and function it attaches to the global object

+- outer environment is running outside of the function
+- exection context is running your code